Shweta2024/Building-RESTful-API-from-Scratch/README.md

 - **PUT** & **PATCH** is similar to **UPDATE**
 - **DELETE** is similar to **DELETE**

+Why GET requests should not have a body?
+- Sending body/payload in a GET request may cause some existing implementations to reject the request — while not prohibited by the specification, the semantics are undefined.
+It is better to just avoid sending payloads in GET requests.

 Difference between **PUT** & **PATCH**?

 - **PUT** : It updates a document by completely replcing it with another document.